OpenEvalProject/evals/manuscripts/elife-86678/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/86678/elife-86678-fig5-v1.jpg)

-**Figure 5.:** E. coli antigens-captured immunoglobulins (Ig) from severe alcoholic hepatitis (SAH) livers recognize human protein antigens.(A) To determine if anti-bacterial antibodies cross-react with human proteins in the liver, total proteins from E. coli (strain K12) were extracted and immobilized on NHS-activated magnetic beads to capture Ig pooled from the five SAH livers.
+**Figure 5.:** (A) To determine if anti-bacterial antibodies cross-react with human proteins in the liver, total proteins from E. coli (strain K12) were extracted and immobilized on NHS-activated magnetic beads to capture Ig pooled from the five SAH livers.
 E. coli protein-captured antibodies (E. coli-Ig) were then released and incubated on the HuProt arrays.
 (B) Representative images of E. coli-Ig on HuProt arrays.
 (C) 937, 1041, 932, and 85 human proteins were reproducibly identified by E. coli protein-captured IgG, IgA, IgM, and IgE antibodies from the five SAH livers.
 Venn diagram analysis showed many of these proteins (694/937, 796/1041, 451/932, and 42/95, respectively) were also found to be the autoantigens recognized by Ig recovered directly from the five SAH livers.

 Gene ontology (GO) enrichment analysis of proteome arrays identified autoantigen-enriched unique common cellular components recognized by both Ig- and E. coli-captured Ig in SAH livers.